boltlabs-inc/zip-spec/zip-bolt-support.rst

 (a) ``lock_time`` - for absolute lock time
 (b) A way to enforce relative lock time
 (c) 2-of-2 multi-sig shielded address support
-(d) Inputs come from a shielded address and outputs to a shielded address (e) A method to encumber the outputs of a shielded transaction (f) An extension to the transaction format to include BOLT
+(d) All inputs/outputs are specified from/to a shielded address (e) A method to encumber the outputs of a shielded transaction (f) An extension to the transaction format to include BOLT